guildxyz/guild-gated-contracts/docs/GatedERC721.md

 mapping(address => bool) hasClaimed
 ```

-Returns true if the address has already claimed their tokens.
+Returns true if the address has already claimed their token.

 ## Functions